 It is easy to identify fake job agents via email.
 Most of them use their emails from free email providers like Google and Yahoo.

 Serious and legitimate companies use corporate email addresses for their operations including recruitment e.g. careers@fasthire.com.ng.
-Therefore, when you get job placements or job interview invitation from a personal email like chisomadebayor@yahoo.com, kindly ignore it.
+Therefore, when you get job placements or job interview invitations from a personal email like chisomadebayor@yahoo.com, kindly ignore it.

 Note: Some HRs can send an invite using their company mail instead of the general HR email.
 For instance, harunaahmedhr@ivorywears.com or hrsiomaokiasi@stroutclinicals.com.

-Requesting for a guarantor for an interview is illegal.
+Requesting a guarantor for an interview is illegal.
 Companies can request for referees, but asking for a guarantor during an interview stage is out of place.

 19. Poor Feedback/Enquiry Option

-Most of the job scammers provide little or no option for enquiry.
-Firstly, they may not provide any means of reaching them.
-Secondly, if they do provide, it is always not reachable, no serious company will be that careless.
-Thirdly, if they do pick or respond to your call/message, it is always quick and the agent responding to you is always eager to end the conversation as if they are hiding something that they don’t want you to find out.
+Lastly, if they do pick up or respond to your call/message, it is always quick and the agent responding to you is always eager to end the conversation as if they are hiding something that they don’t want you to find out.

 20. The Message Comes With a Code or Reference Number